ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 ## How to make Chirp! work locally

 ### Web-app
-There is a runing version at this [link](https://bdsagroup20chirprazor-hdb4bch7ejb3abbd.northeurope-01.azurewebsites.net)
+There is a running version at this [link](https://bdsagroup20chirprazor-hdb4bch7ejb3abbd.northeurope-01.azurewebsites.net)

+In order to run Chirp there are 2 options:
 ### How to run it Locally
-In order to run Chirp there are 2 options
 1. Make sure you have dotnet 8.0 installed see [download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 2. Run this locally from a cloned repository
    - Clone the repository with this git command: ```git clone https://github.com/ITU-BDSA2024-GROUP20/Chirp.git```